Hong Kong Canadians: Demographics

 The 2016 Canadian census reported that only 215,775 Canadians residing in Canada were born in Hong Kong.
 The number of Hong Kong-born Canadians living in Canada peaked in 1996, with 241,095 Hong Kong-born Canadians reported in that year's census.
 Between 1996 and 2011, the number of Hong Kong-born Canadians dropped as many Hong Kong-Canadians chose to return to Hong Kong during the 2000s.
 From 2011 to 2016, the number of Hong Kong-born Canadians residing in Canada increased again.

 In 2006, among the 790,035 speakers of any variety of Chinese, 300,590 were speakers of Cantonese.
 According to 2001 statistics, 44% of Cantonese speakers were born in Hong Kong, 27% were born in Guangdong, and 18% were born in Canada.
 Among the Cantonese speakers who were born in Guangdong, a large percentage immigrated from Hong Kong.

 Canadians expatriates in Hong Kong

 Hong Kong boasts the second-largest community of Canadians living abroad, second only to Canadians residing in the United States.
 There were approximately 300,000 Canadians living in Hong Kong in 2011.
-Most of these Canadians are dual nationals originating from the Hong Kong who migrated to Canada prior to the handover of the territory.
+Most of these Canadians are dual nationals originating from Hong Kong who migrated to Canada prior to the handover of the territory.
 A number of Hongkongers eventually returned to the territory after acquiring Canadian citizenship.